Advanced Interval Training

 Hydrate Adequately

-Stay hydrated before, during, and after your sessions.
+Do not forget to stay well hydrated before, during, and after each one of your workouts.

 Incorporate Cross-Training